department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/2.0-redesign/product/Research/MyVA-conversation-guide.md

 Okay great, now let's move onto the second prototype, this is version (A or B).
 I'm going to drop another link in the chat.

 ### VERSION B

 ## First task: Overview

-Take a look at this page, and let me know your thoughts.
+Take a look at this page, and let me know your thoughts starting with where you see your name (Charles).

-**Skip question one if prototype is shown second**
+* Nametag area/disability rating

-1. If you clicked on the disability rating, where would you expect that to go?
+* Claims and appeals/updates
-2. What are your thoughts about finding updates on this page?
+* Healthcare/updates
-3. Don't do it yet - but if you were to click on 'claims and appeals', what would you expect to see?
+* Benefit applications

-Go ahead and click on claims and appeals.
+1. What are your overall thoughts about this page?

-1. What are your thoughts about this page?
+2. What is working?
-2. If you clicked on 'Go to recent claims updates' where would you expect that to go?
+3. What is not working?

-3. Where would you go to find your healthcare updates?
+**Skip question 4 if prototype is shown second**

-4. Was it easy or hard to understand your updates?
+4. If you clicked on the disability rating, where would you expect that to go?
-4. Is there anything that you would add or change about this section?
+5. If you were looking for any changes to your information, where would you expect those to be?

 ### Things to watch for: